blacksheepwall/html5-boilerplate/doc/extend.md

 ### RSS

-Have an RSS feed?
-Link to it here.
-Want to [learn how to write an RSS feed from scratch](http://www.rssboard.org/rss-specification)?
+参考 [learn how to write an RSS feed from scratch](http://www.rssboard.org/rss-specification)?

 ```html